deonvz/webscraper/README.md

 # webscraper
 This is a Python based Webscrapter.
-It uses Selenium, the reletavice chromedriver and of course Python.
+It uses Selenium, a webdriver such as chrome and of course Python.
 Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.
+It can also send keystrokes.
 This is normally done by targeting tags, links or text on a page.

 Install selenium:
 pip install selenium